 Looking for Opportunities

-Looking for opportunities is recommended as the final step in your career plan because the most successful job searches are targeted job searches…and you can't target your job search if you don't know who you are or what you're looking for.
+Looking for opportunities in your career plan is next because the most successful job searches are targeted job searches…and you can't target your job search if you don't know who you are or what you're looking for.
 At this step, you may need to build skills and experience in the world of work or in your field of choice, or you may need to connect with employers in your field.
 You'll need to put together a strong resumé and cover letter and work on your interview skills so that you can be successful in articulating what makes you a great candidate for the job you want.